SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 ## Configuration

 Put the Mobile ID related certificates into the cert/ directory in the PEM format.
+For proper signature validation the `mid_ca_file` must contain all relevant issuing(s) and root CA certificates.
+Sample CA files can be found here [doc_cafiles/](doc_cafiles).

 The `certkey_file` file must contain both private key and certificate in PEM format (`cat mycert.crt mycert.key > mycertandkey.crt`).
 Example of content:
 ````
 -----BEGIN PRIVATE KEY-----
 ...